Gituser143/cryptgo/README.md

 Cryptgo helps you look at cryptocurrency values and details straight from your terminal!

-It makes use of the API provided by [CoinCap.io](https://coincap.io/) to provide required details!
+It makes use of the API provided by [CoinCap.io](https://coincap.io/) and [CoinGecko](https://www.coingecko.com/en) to provide required details!

 Main Page
 ---------

 ![main-page](images/main-page.png)

--	Here, the top 3 currencies (as ranked by CoinCap) are displayed with their graphs on top.
+-	Here, the top 3 currencies (as ranked by Market Cap) are displayed with their graphs on top.

 -	A table is provided with relevant information about other currencies.